For Windows 10 Home 2004 users I no longer recommend this setup. Check out the following blog post instead:

 docker-machine start docker-machine.exe env --shell cmd >c:\docker\setenv.bat call c:\docker\setenv.bat del c:\docker\setenv.bat

-This batch file starts the docker host and sets environment variables, so we can run docker-client on Windows
+This batch file starts the docker host and sets environment variables so that we can run docker-client on Windows.

 c:\dockerto the system path.